ThunderDoesDev/Discord-Account-Nuker/README.md

 ### Rate Limits

-Both scripts handle rate limiting with automatic retries if Discord API limits are hit during operations such as removing friends or leaving guilds.
+The script handles rate limiting with automatic retries if Discord API limits are hit during operations such as removing friends or leaving guilds.

 ## Notes

-- **Selfbots are against Discord’s Terms of Service**.
+- **Selfbots are against Discordâs Terms of Service**.
 Use this tool responsibly and be aware of the potential consequences, such as your account being banned.
 - This script uses **direct API calls** in selfbot mode, meaning it logs in as a user account rather than a bot account.

 ## Future Enhancements